Sim007/vbRabbitMQJS/readme.md

 git clone https://github.com/Sim007/vbRabbitMQJS.git
 ```
 In the directory there is a copy of code you can find on:
 https://www.rabbitmq.com/getstarted.html.
-We will use the nodejs example.
+We will use the node.js example.

 ## RabbitMQ container
 On Docker Hub we can find the official Docker image for RabbitMQ.